ibm-cloud-docs/ContinuousDelivery/git_working.md

 Collaborate with your team and manage your source code with a Git repository (repo) and issue tracker that is hosted by IBM and built on [GitLab Community Edition ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://about.gitlab.com/){:new_window}.
 {: shortdesc}

+Don't store regulated data in files or issues within Git repos.
+The procedures for regulated data are currently not in place.
+{: tip}

 The {{site.data.keyword.gitrepos}} tool integration supports teams to manage code and collaborate in many ways:
    * Manage Git repositories through fine-grained access controls that keep code secure